Education Package: Videos, PowerPoints, Activities & School Field Trips

 - Three videos spotlight talented musicians who perform for the Cincinnati Symphony Orchestra.
 The fourth video features the Mighty Wurlitzer organ.

-- One of the powerpoints features the women who carved the wooden panels that were used to cover the historic Hook and Hastings organ.
-The other is about Samuel Hannaford, the architect of Music Hall and is coming soon.
+- A powerpoint features the women who carved the wooden panels that were used to cover the historic Hook and Hastings organ.

 - Lesson plans and extension activities teach how to use a primary source to answer questions and how to create a timeline.

 - Music and the artwork within Music Hall are featured in the videos and powerpoint to share beauty, harmony and expression of emotions with students.
 They are aligned with Fine Arts/Music and Social/Emotional Ohio State Learning Standards for grades 3-6.
 The powerpoint is also aligned with Social Studies Ohio State Learning Standards for grades 3-6.

 - Lesson plans and extension activities include age appropriate lessons that are connected to the skills and content outlined in the Social Studies Ohio State Learning Standards for grades 3-6.